#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 But…what happened, love?
 What was happening when you wrote Suddenly You?

 This story had so much potential.
 I’m going to to start with what I really liked, so you know what I mean.
-I thought the premise was really original and funny – I’ve certainly never come across one so far.
-An nineteenth century 30-year-old virgin ordering a prostitute for her birthday because she just wants to have sex already, and she’s basically given up on ever finding someone to marry.
-Relatable, intriguing, and honestly a little funny.
+I thought the premise was really original and funny – I’ve certainly never come across one like it so far.
+A nineteenth-century 30-year-old virgin ordering a prostitute for her birthday because she just wants to have sex already, and she’s basically given up on ever finding someone to marry.
+Relatable (sort of!), intriguing, and honestly a little funny.

 And I was truly shocked when it turned out that the whole thing had been a trick/misunderstanding, and that the “prostitute” was actually Jack Devlin (I know it’s spelled Delvin, according to Google Books, but the voice actor pronounced it “Devlin,” and that’s how I’m choosing to say it.), the very young, very successful editor and publisher whom Amanda claims to hate.
 That was an interesting plot twist.
 The whole time-constrained affair thing was quite sensible, and I was definitely surprised when it didn’t turn out how I thought, with them coming to the end of the deadline and deciding that they wanted to stay together, a la Theo and Maddie from Wedding Party.
 The fact that Amanda has a reasonable conversation with an outside observer and decides that ending the affair is best for her, even if it’s painful, was definitely refreshing and unexpected.
 And Jack respects that and stays away from her as she requests.
 Even though I obviously knew that they would get back together, it was going to be interesting to find out when and how.